 I have an Honours Degree in Business and a Masters Degree in Marketing.
 If those needlessly long and ridiculously over-priced courses taught me anything, it was how to analyse a problem.
 I read endless web pages and books, I listened to podcasts and watched YouTube videos for hours.
 I emailed several hundred people and asked them to tell me their biggest business problem, hoping to find a pain point I could help them with.
 Much to my surprise, the majority of people reported the same issue: when it came to growing their business, most ddn't know where to start and many reported a sense of overwhlem, particularly around the idea of sales.

 This was interesting, but also unexpected.
 After all, YouTube is full of free content on motivation, business, sales tactics, etc. Plus there are many free sales applications and Customer Relationship Management (CRM) tools available, sometimes for free.

 Around this time I came across a quote by Jim Rohn:

 "Success is nothing more than a few simple disciplines, practiced every day."

 Another year passed and I returned to live in the UK.
-The first thing I did (after buying rain and wind-proof clothing and shoes) was to 'eat my own dog food', which means to use, in your own life, the products or services you are selling to other people.
-I started using Proactive consistently.
-It became a life saver: I got organised, I began to see opportunities, I was on top of my todos.
+After being away for so long I was pretty much starting from zero.
+The first thing I did (after buying rain and wind-proof clothing and shoes) was to use Proactive consistently every day.
+It became a life saver: I got organised, I began to see opportunities, I managed to dissolve that feeling of overwhelm.
 Eventually I turned my financial situation around.